cse232summer-msu/cse232summer-msu.github.io/a4c636b019_exam_policies.md

 - Keep the speaker volume of your smartphone or tablet turned up (but the microphone muted) during the exam.
 You need to be able to hear the course staff if they call on you, or make a general announcement.
 - Under no circumstances should your video feed be turned off.
 Low battery is not an acceptable excuse.
 If your video is turned off, and you do not respond to us when called on to fix it, your exam may be forfeited.
 - The course staff holds the right to suspend your exam, if you are suspected of cheating.
-In which case, an alternate eximation method will be determined.
+In which case, an alternate examination method will be determined.

 ### After Exam